I went to Laos Read more [...]

-Which based on fur colouration and noseleaf shape I think were Lesser Brown Horseshoe Bats (Rhinolophus stheno).
+Based on fur colouration and noseleaf shape I think they were Lesser Brown Horseshoe Bats (Rhinolophus microglobusus).

 Another lava tube nearby was broader and shallower.
 It held a few Greater False Vampires inside.
-There wee more false vampires (though I could not see them well enough to know if they were Lesser or Greater) insider a hollow tree nearby.
+There were more false vampires (though I could not see them well enough to know if they were Lesser or Greater) inside a hollow tree nearby.

 I got back to the HQ at 4 p.m. and waited for the rain to stop.
 By 10 p.m. it was just drizzling so I walked along the road towards Crocodile Lake and back for a couple of hours.
 Several people have reported seeing Pygmy Lorises along this road: Rich Lindie found one several nights running just a couple of hundred metres from the camp site and another two near the Crocodile Lake Trailhead.
 I didn’t.
 In fact I didn’t see any mammals other than a few microbats and one medium-sized megabat.